stepanataccolade/docsv2/sources/ci_configure.md

 -   If there has not been any log output or a command hangs for 10 minutes
 -   If the build is still running after 60 minutes for Free minions or 120 minutes for Paid minions

-Please let us now if you belueve a build is timing out when it shouldn't do so and we will take a look.
+Please let us now if you believe a build is timing out when it shouldn't do so and we will take a look.

 * * * * *